juanchok12/Concentration-of-Banking/README.md

 **a) From web scraping HTML tables to CSV files to creating pivot data frames using Python**:

-    1) Webscraping: Webscraped the Federal Reserve data on large commercial banks by identifying the HTML tables and downloaded this tables into CSV files.
+    1) Webscraping: Webscraped the Federal Reserve data on large commercial banks by identifying the HTML tables and downloaded these tables into CSV files.

     2) Transformation: Cleaned data, normalized to standardize columns and banks names (to avoid repeated bank entities but with different names or for banks that had merged together in the past).